dmeverly/quic-game-protocol/readme.md

 Author: David Everly
 Date: June 2025
-Submitted as partial requirement for completion of CS 544 - Computer Networks Drexel University

 # Description
 QGP.py is a script which supports a proof-of-concept (POC) implementation of the Quick Game Protocol over QUIC.